jidongxiao/CSCI1200-DataStructures/hws/06_inverse_word_search/README.md

 ## Algorithm Analysis

 For larger, more complex examples, this is a really hard problem.
-Your program should be able to handle the small puzzles we have created in a reasonable amount of time.
-You should make up your own test cases as well to understand this complexity.
+Your program should be able to handle the small puzzles we have created in a reasonable amount of time. <!--You should make up your own test cases as well to understand this complexity.
 Include these test cases with your submission (they will be graded).
-Summarize the results of your testing, which test cases completed successfully and the approximate “wall clock time” for completion of each test.
-The UNIX/WSL time command can be prepended to your command line to estimate the running time:
+Summarize the results of your testing, which test cases completed successfully and the approximate “wall clock time” for completion of each test.--> The UNIX/WSL time command can be prepended to your command line to estimate the running time:

 ```console